 The four main islands are Tortola, Virgin Gouda, Anegada and Jost van Dyke, all of which offer excellent facilities for mooring.
 A number of other great destinations include Cooper Island, Ginger Island and Eustatia.
 Some, such as Guana and Mosquito, are privately owned.
 If you’re interested in discovering the secluded beaches of the private islands, contact individual owners or companies to enquire about mooring bookings.

-When chartering a yacht in the BVI, the best place to start is Tortola.
+When going on a sailing holiday in the BVI, the best place to start is Tortola.
 Set sail into the Sir Francis Drake Channel.
 From there, it’s a short sail to Cooper Island.
 Around the area you’ll find many opportunities for snorkelling and diving.
-Make sure to request snorkelling gear with your yacht charter with Zizoo.
+Make sure to request snorkelling gear with your sailing holiday with Zizoo.
 From Cooper Island, choose to sail west to nearby Salt Island and make your way down to Norman Island or sail east, stopping in Ginger Island and then off to the incredible nature park, the Baths on Virgin Gorda.

 BVI is a favourite destination for sailors worldwide due to its great sailing conditions and incredible island-hopping opportunities.
 Expect to find ideal conditions with an excellent line of sight, moderate winds and gentle currents.
 You’ll also enjoy beautiful weather in the midst of winter, making for a wonderful escape from the winter blues.
 Air temperatures average between the high 20s to 30s and similar sea temperatures from December through April.